HL7/davinci-deqm/input/pagecontent/guidance.md

 The second scenario defined in this guide is when a Reporter needs to exchange a measure report with a Receiver.
 This guide addresses the Individual Measure Reporting and the Summary Reporting.
 As an example, Individual Measure Reports may be used by hospitals acting as the Reporter to report a specific measure to a payer acting as a Receiver.
 Similarly, Summary Measure Reports may be used to report yearly eCQM results on a specific measure.

-This version of the guide adds the Gaps in Care Reporting scenario.
+This version of the guide adds the Gaps in Care Reporting Scenario.
 The Gaps in Care Reporting is used to report the open and/or closed gap(s) for quality measure(s) over a gaps through period specified by a Client.
 Optionally, the DetectedIssue resource may also be used to report details on the open gaps identified and mitigation steps for addressing them.
 It further provides capability of associating clinical data included in the report with the population criteria (i.e. denominator, numerator) of a measure that they apply to.
-{:.new-content}

   Patient List Reporting is a third reporting type which is similar to a QRDA Category 2 report.
 This Type is out of scope for this version of the Implementation Guide.
 In a future version this guide, Patient List Reporting will be addressed.
   {:.stu-note}